-The Thomas Scattergood Behavioral Health Foundation and The Barra Foundation are supporting six nonprofit organizations to receive evaluation training and consultation from The Consultation Center at Yale starting in Fall 2017.
+The Thomas Scattergood Behavioral Health Foundation and The Barra Foundation are supporting seven nonprofit organizations to receive evaluation training and consultation from The Consultation Center at Yale starting in Fall 2017.
+The seven organizations include:

 In the first two years (Fall 2017-Summer 2019), the organizations will be provided with a combination of group training and individual consultation as follows:

 Upon completion of the first two years, participating organizations have the opportunity to join the Greater Philadelphia Evaluation Learning Collaborative.
 In the Collaborative, organizations participate by signing up for individualized, online office hours available every two weeks as well as attendance at regular webinar trainings and consultation.
 Webinars provide a forum for training, consultation, and resource sharing, with materials maintained in a password protected Dropbox folder which Collaborative members are able to access as needed.

 Does my organization receive any money to participate?

 No, participating organizations receive the consultation and the technical assistance from The Consultation Center at Yale.

 Is there a cost for my organization to participate?

 There is no cost for your organization to participate.
 The organization does have to commit staff time (~2-3 individuals) for the training and consultations outlined in the description.
 Staff will also have to complete work in between consultations and trainings.

 Organizations that support behavioral health, arts and culture, education, physical health and wellness, human services, community development, and others are eligible to apply.

 Do I need to create an account for the online grant portal?